tangentsoft/pidp8i/doc/class-os8script.md

 ### <a id="path_expand"></a>`path_expand`

-Simple minded variable substitution in a path.
+Helper method -- a simple minded variable substitution in a path.
 A path beginning with a dollar sign parses the characters between the dollar sign and the first slash seen becomes a name to expand with a couple local names: $home and the anchor directories defined in lib/pidp8i/dirs.py.
 Returns None if the expansion fails.
 That signals the caller to fail.

 Takes one argument, a string, `path` that is parsed.